-Am I writing a blog post that compares modern day christians to the pagan Greeks and Trojans who worshiped false mythological gods?
+Am I writing a blog post that compares some modern day christians to the pagan Greeks and Trojans who worshiped false mythological gods?
 Why yes, I sure am.

-Last night, my wife and I watched the movie “Troy” for the fist time.
-For various reasons, we are not typically drawn to movies like this, but due to boredom, sleeplessness and curiosity we decided to watch it.
+Last night my wife and I watched the movie “Troy” for the fist time.
+For various reasons we are not typically drawn to movies like this, but due to boredom, sleeplessness and curiosity we decided to watch it.
 I found it intriguing when I noticed a few similarities between some of today’s christians and the ancient Greeks and Trojans -as portrayed in the movie.
 Here is what I observed:

 -Buildings, statues and other objects were held in very high regard and often worshiped as the gods themselves.

--There was no concept of “personal relationship” with the pagan gods; therefore determining the “god’s will” was simply a guess made by the priests, often with catastrophic consequences.
+-Determining the “god’s will” was simply a guess made by the priests, often with catastrophic consequences.